nonzerovc/nonzerovc.github.io/index.md

 ~$

-**NonZero Venture Capital** is focused on making investments across the cryptoasset ecosystem.
-We look to deploy capital in liquid and illiquid crypto tokens, as well as, equity stakes in selective companies.
+**NonZero Venture Capital** is seeking non-zero chances across the cryptoasset ecosystem.
+We look to deploy capital in liquid and illiquid crypto tokens.